DuncanLab/OMINDS/README.md

 ## Getting Started

 OMINDS is a native application that you can install on your computer and use offline.
-It is built with Electron and uses your input through a graphical interface to generate image sets.
+It is built with Electron.
+It is designed for memory researchers interested in assigning object images to different conditions within an experiment.
+The researcher specifies desired object qualities through a graphical interface and the application selects and divides images from our large, normed stimulus bank.
+The images are then saved in separate folders, each of which can be assigned to an experimental condition (counterbalanced across participants, if desired).
+The distributions of intrinsic image memorability are roughly equated across folders, as are other parameters selected by the researcher.
+A csv file containing the corresponding norming data for each image is also provided.

 ### Install the OMINDS App for MacOS